int2str/PathFinder/README.md

 Dijksta's path finding algorithm is applied to the map and any unit of a given color is matched to a target of the same color.
-A generic, priority queue based implementation of the algorithm to determine the distance from any target to any unit.
+A generic, priority queue based implementation of the algorithm is used to determine the distance from any target point to any unit starting position.

-The A-star algorithm, which enhances Dijkstra's algorithm through the addition of a cost function to narrow down the search space could be used to further enhance performance.
+The A-star algorithm, which enhances Dijkstra's algorithm through the addition of a cost function to narrow down the search space could be used alternatively, to further enhance performance.

 ## A note on RiskyLab.com tilemaps...